freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 1475.1

 Scroll up to find that "recursive" flag.
-You need to use it again to copy the whole folder for me.
+You need to use it again to copy the whole folder.
 Copy the whole boilerplate into a folder named `toms-website`.

 #### HINTS

 - The "copy" command is `cp`
 - The "recursive" flag is `-r`
-- Here's an example: `cp -r folder-to-copy name-of-copy`
+- Here's an example: `cp -r <folder_to_copy> <name_of_copy>`
 - Enter `cp -r website-boilerplate toms-website` in the terminal
 - Make sure you are in the `project` folder first
 - Enter `cd ~/project` to get to the `project` folder if you aren't there